ThunderFly-aerospace/TFI2CADT01/doc/tindie.md

 It often happens that more identical I2C devices (with the same address) need to be connected to one bus.
 We even had a request for connecting 4-8 RPM tachometers [TFRPM01](https://www.tindie.com/products/thunderfly/tfrpm01-drone-rpm-tachometer-sensor/) to PX4 autopilot.

 ### What makes it special?
-The device is unique in that the address translation takes place in real-time, during the communication via I2C.
+The device is unique in that the address translation takes place in real-time, during communication via I2C.
 The user software does not have to deal with any multiplexer channels switching or disconnecting individual parts of the bus.
 This feature also solves the amount of data flow on the bus.
 All devices are constantly visible for the I2C master device.

 ###  How does the translation work?
 The address translation takes place internally.
 A logical operation XOR with a preset value is applied to the address sent by the master.
 The XOR value is different for each channel.